Progress North Texas 2021

 As we are set to publish this year’s edition of Progress North Texas, I can’t help thinking how different things feel compared to 2020.
 Yes, the pandemic has stretched further than we had imagined last spring, when we were all asked to make sacrifices to slow the spread of COVID-19.
 But we were still trying to navigate a path forward at that point.
 Now, we have a vaccine.
 And chances are, if you have chosen to be vaccinated, you at least have received your first shot.
 As we head toward the summer, I see tremendous hope.
 To be sure, we have experienced terrible loss.
 I do not mean to minimize what a difficult year-plus it has been.
 But thanks to the care we’ve taken to follow CDC protocols and the distribution of the vaccine, there is a bright light ahead.
 The North Central Texas Council of Governments will continue working with our valued partners at the local, State and federal levels to ensure transportation does its part to lead us all into that bright light.

 Communications Supervisor NCTCOG

 This year, we were pleased to open our annual art contest to Cleburne ISD.
-Congratulations to Angie Anderson, the winner of this year’s competition.
+Congratulations to Angie Andersen, the winner of this year’s competition.
 We asked the students to illustrate what this year’s theme of Transportation For All means to them.
 Angie’s artwork is on the cover of Progress North Texas 2021.